Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Grid-Forming Hybrid DVPP Control

 \subsubsection{Online Adaptation of LPF DC Gains}

-As in \cite{haberle2021control}, we specify the LPF DC gains $\mu_i^\mathrm{fp}$ (or $\mu_i^\mathrm{vq}$) such that they can be adapted online, in proportion to the power capacity limits of the devices.
+As in \cite{haberle2021control}, we specify the LPF dc gains $\mu_i^\mathrm{fp}$ (or $\mu_i^\mathrm{vq}$) such that they can be adapted online, in proportion to the power capacity limits of the DERs.
 The latter might be time-varying based on the resource availability (e.g., weather conditions).
-During power system operation, the DC gains are updated in a centralized fashion, where the DVPP operator continuously collects the capacity limits of the devices and communicates back the appropriate DC gains.
-If a distributed implementation is desired, one could alternatively use a consensus algorithm via peer-to-peer communication \cite{haberle2021control}.
+During power system operation, the dc gains are updated in a centralized fashion, where the DVPP operator continuously collects the capacity limits of the DERs and communicates back the appropriate dc gains.
+If a distributed implementation is more desired, one could alternatively use a consensus algorithm via peer-to-peer communication (for details see\cite{haberle2021control}).